instructlab/docs.instructlab.ai/docs/getting-started/serve_and_chat.md

 ilab model serve --model-path models/granite-7b-instruct.GGUF
 ```

-nce the model is served and ready, you'll see the following output:
+Once the model is served and ready, you'll see the following output:

 ```shell
 (venv) $ ilab model serve